salesforce/lwc-rfcs/text/0000-dynamic-events.md

 Currently, `lwc:spread` can be used to listen for standard events like `click` or `focus` by assigning event handlers to the `onclick` or `onfocus` properties.
 This works because these properties are applied to `element`, meaning the event handlers are bound to the `elements` themselves, not to the owner `component` as `onclick` or `onfocus` on the template does.
 This behavior might be unexpected for consumers.
 The distinction between `element` and `component` is an implementation detail.
 For consumers, it is simply an Lwc, and this behavior cannot be explained as the application of properties to Lwc.
 The proposed design breaks this behaviour.
 However, any component that relies on the current behavior can be rewritten to accommodate the new design.

 Although properties and event listeners use the same HTML attribute syntax, the distinction between them is a part of public API.
 Consumers are expected to understand their differences and reason about them separately.
 Combining them into a single directive does not seem to significantly enhance the developer experience.
 In fact, a combined directive might lead consumers to treat them as a unified concept, causing confusion.
-Additionally, the usage patterns of properties and event listeners are different, and a combined directive would complicate consumer code.
+Additionally, the usage patterns of properties and event listeners are different, and a combined directive may complicate consumer code.

 Currently, the segregation of properties, attributes, and event listeners is handled solely by the template compiler.
 This design would require implementing a runtime segregator, causing additional runtime overhead.
 Any changes in segregation rules would necessitate updates in both the compiler and the runtime engine, leading to increased maintenance effort.